BartlomiejF/JAVEC/README.md

 Moreover packages names will be removed from requirements_javec.txt file.
 There is no need to previously activate the virtual environment but you have to call it from the parent directory(where JAVEC created the virtual environment)

+### --versionRequirements
+Create requirements.txt file with package version number.
+This calls following command:

+    /path/to/virtualenvironment/bin/python3 -m pip freeze

+The output is then filtered with package names installed with this tool (from requirements_javec.txt). requirements.txt will contain only package names that you installed using JAVEC.

 ## TODO
 1. package the tool